-It is common for mothers to feel a sense of overwhelming relief when their babies are around 2 weeks old.
+It is common for parents to feel a sense of overwhelming relief when their babies are around 2 weeks old.
 Getting through labour and childbirth is a big concern for most women, even if they don’t always acknowledge it to themselves or others.
 There can also be a sense of disappointment that the excitement of pregnancy is over, particularly for women who loved being pregnant.

 Although it sounds really strange, many women develop a crush on their obstetrician and go through a mini grieving process when this relationship comes to its natural end.
 The rapport and sense of trust which develops over pregnancy does foster closeness with care providers.
 Rationalising this is one thing, processing the emotions can be another thing entirely.